atn-ly/toronto_homeless_deaths_by_cause/README.md

-# Drug toxicity is the leading cause of death in people experiencing homelessness: Highest numbers among men between the ages of 41 and 60 in 2021
+# Drug toxicity is the leading cause of death in people experiencing homelessness: Highest numbers among men aged 40 to 59 in 2021

 ## Overview